 - Add fertilizer from spring to fall to boost and extend blooming.

-To enhance the blooming and growth of your Abutilon, proceed to prune at the end of winter or beginning of spring, but never prune more than ⅓ of the stems.
+To enhance the blooming and growth of your Abutilon, prune at the end of winter or start of spring.
+Never prune more than ⅓ of the stems.

 - Remove dead wood.

 - Clear the inner portion of your Abutilon to let the light reach the center.

 There are over 120 different species of Abutilon.
 Some of them look like grasses, others are closer to vines or shrubs.
 In all cases, flowers are very appealing and, sometimes, leaves are surprising, too.

 Among the commonly grown or interesting cultivars are the following:

 - Abutilom megapotamicum, also called Trailing Abutilon – It crawls and even climbs if a lattice is provided.
 Red-orange flowers and deep green leaves make it a favorite.

 - Abutilon hybrids – They boast a nice shrub-like shape.
 Flowers also appear in a variety of colors from white to red, going through purple, silver pink and even yellow.

 - Abutilon pictum – This variety stands out thanks to its leaves dotted with yellow spots.
 Generally, flowers range in hues centered around orange tints.